drupol/not-a-number.io/_posts/drupal/2017-07-10-a-word-about-atomium.md

 Don't be afraid to drop me a line, I'm quite reactive !

 ## The future ##

+Since a couple of months, I took some distances from Drupal planet for personal reasons.
+I can't wait to come back after my personal stuff are done.

 The plan for the future is to maintain Atomium and improve it.
 I wish to have time to work on some particular issues that keeps me up at night.